DaniMS-ZGZ/Panoramic-CNN-360-Saliency/README.md

 ```
 python main.py --test <id>
 ```
+where <id> is the numeric ID of the image you want to test with.
+(0 for the first image in your directory, 1 for the second, and so on).

 ### Directory prediction
 To predict saliency maps for a whole directory, you just have to run: